Centroid's Machine Parameter #94 is used to tell the control whether the fourth axis is a rotary axis, and how to display it on the DRO.

 These commands will reset and re-zero the rotary axis wherever it may sit, without regard to its angle from the previous home position or part zero.

-If it is important for you to maintain part zero (e.g. you are using a fixture that is level at B0.0), be sure to program it to move the remaining distance to a whole number of turns (to an even multiple of 360.0) before issuing the reset commands above.
+If it is important for you to maintain part zero (e.g. you are using a fixture that is level at B0.0), be sure to program it to move the remaining distance to a whole number of turns (to a whole multiple of 360.0) before issuing the reset commands above.

 If it is important for you to maintain machine zero (homed position) on